BharathMuppasani/NeurIPS-Submission-2024/code/SL-GNN/README.md

 ## Folder Structure

 - `Comparison` contains the csv files for the comparison of the different models
-- `Dataset` contains the dataset used for the comparison
 - `Figures` contains the figures generated from the comparison
 - `Models` contains the models weight files (case 1, case 2 and case 3) used for the comparison